leekgroup/ballgown_code/simulations/README.md

 Additionally, we relied heavily on the Sun Grid Engine (SGE) scheduling system when running this pipeline, since this is what our department uses to schedule batch cluster jobs.
 In particular, the shell scripts in this folder contain `qsub` commands, indicating that a script is being submitted to the cluster to be run, so these lines will have to be modified if you want to run this code without using SGE.

 Finally, you will need [TopHat](http://tophat.cbcb.umd.edu/) (for the paper, we used version 2.0.9), [Cufflinks](http://cufflinks.cbcb.umd.edu/manual.html) (we used version 2.1.1), and the tablemaker binary (available in the [main Ballgown repository](https://github.com/alyssafrazee/ballgown)).
-In these scripts, "tophat" is assumed to be in your path, while the folder containing the "cufflinks", "cuffmerge", and "cuffdiff" binaries and the folder containing the "tablemaker" binary should be in `$SOFTWAREPATH`.
+These scripts assume "tophat" is in your path.
+See step (4) for more info on where we assume Cufflinks/Tablemaker are installed.

 #### (1) get transcripts to simulate from
 We simulated reads from human chromosome 22, Ensembl version 74.
 All transcripts can be downloaded [from this link](ftp://ftp.ensembl.org/pub/release-74/fasta/homo_sapiens/cdna/Homo_sapiens.GRCh37.74.cdna.all.fa.gz).
 Download this file, un-tar, and un-zip it, then run `get_chr22.R` to subset to chromsome 22.
 This produces `ensembl_chr22.fa`.

 #### (2) get annotation files
-We used Illumina's iGenomes annotation files, available at [this link](http://cufflinks.cbcb.umd.edu/igenomes.html).
-Specifically, we used the Ensembl annotation (ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Homo_sapiens/Ensembl/GRCh37/Homo_sapiens_Ensembl_GRCh37.tar.gz).
+We used Illumina's iGenomes annotation files, available at [this link](http://tophat.cbcb.umd.edu/igenomes.shtml).
+Specifically, we used the [Ensembl annotation](ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Homo_sapiens/Ensembl/GRCh37/Homo_sapiens_Ensembl_GRCh37.tar.gz).
 The `genes.gtf` file (located in the `Annotation/Genes` subfolder) was cleaned with the `clean_genes.R` script to produce our annotation file, `genes-clean.gtf`.
 This gtf file contains only chromosomes 1-22, X, and Y (the clean_genes script removes all others).

 `genes-clean.gtf` will soon be available [here]().